theZieger/utilitiesjs/README.md

 The `mapBy` argument is therefore totally optional.

+`mapBy` can be a simple string (referring to an property name of the objects inside `arr`), an array of strings (referring to an property name of the objects inside `arr`) or an function returning a property name which is used to store the reference to the original object of `arr` in the returned object.

+When mapBy is a function it will take three arguments:
+1. `val` - the current object which is processed
+1. `i` - the index of the current object which is processed
+1. `arr` - the array given to toObject as first parameter

 This function was created because I, as a front-end developer, have to handle a lot of data from API responses.
 And when I say a lot, I mean a lot.
 Sometimes more than 2000 objects inside an array with countless attributes hit our clients and I have to enrich them with even more data from different API requests.
 You can imagine looping over those 2000 objects can be tough for the clients device.
 So I map these array of objects to an associative object which can be accessed a lot faster by simply doing a member access by the ID.